Photo gallery: Royals 4, Tigers 2

-Kansas City Royals' Jorge Soler celebrates his two run single in the eighth inning during Friday's baseball game against the Detroit Tigers on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals starting pitcher Jakob Junis is greeted in the dugout after being relieved in the eighth inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer